 Partnership Protects Monomonac Hill, New Trails to Follow

 Mount Grace and North County Land Trust (NCLT) joined forces with Winchendon residents a year ago to protect 200+ acres of forest at the southern reaches of Lake Monomonac.
-With the support of individual donors and a grant from the Bafflin Foundation, the fundraising to protect this land is now complete!
+With the support of grants from the Bafflin Foundation, the Roy Foundation, the Community Foundation of North Central Massachusetts, and numerous individual donors, the fundraising to protect this land is now complete!

 The new 194-acre Monomonac Hill Conservation Area will be formally opened to the public for hiking, biking, and other passive recreation in June.